-10 Foods That Could Intensify Your Migraines
+10 Common Foods That Could Worsen Your Migraines

 Living with migraines can be really challenging, especially when certain foods can make them worse.
 Knowing which foods might trigger your headaches is crucial to managing your symptoms.
 It’s surprising how everyday items in your diet can contribute to migraine attacks.
 By being aware of these potential triggers, you can make better choices and hopefully reduce the frequency and intensity of your migraines.